TracyMuso/Morse-Decoder/README.md

 # Usage
-- This can be used to check out shows that are available to stream.
-One can like and comment on a particular show.
+- This can be used to translate morse code to english
-- **NOTE**: The mobile version is currently unavailable.

 # Install
 - Set up Github Actions
 - Set up linter > Rubocop
+- Set up ruby

-## Author
+## Authors

 👤 **Tracy Musongole**